fnalways/Olares/docs/manual/olares/wise/basics.md

 - **Saved items**: Individual pages, files, audio, or video you capture.
 These show up under main **Inbox** folder and content types (**Articles**, **Videos**, **Audios**, **Books**, **PDFs**), and can be marked as **Inbox** or **Read Later**.
 - **Saved items:** Individual web pages, files, audio, and video that you capture manually.
 These items appear in your main **Inbox** and are automatically sorted into categories such as **Articles**.
 - **Feeds:** Subscriptions to dynamic sources like websites, blogs, and podcasts.
 New updates appear under **Feeds**, where you can select specific entries to save to your library.

-This page focuses on saving and working with individual items.
-For a deeper look at feeds and subscriptions, see [Subscribe and manage feeds](./subscribe).

 ### Save items